ewels/tallphil.co.uk/_posts/2011-07-28-chosen-jquery-plugin.md

 Previously, I've tended to opt for either standard dropdown select boxes or something like the

 [jQuery UI Autocomplete](http://jqueryui.com/demos/autocomplete/) (still awesome if the list you're selecting is massive).
-I think [Chosen](http://harvesthq.github.com/chosen/) will become a standard include on every website I do from now on though, very impressed&#8230;
+I think [Chosen](http://harvesthq.github.com/chosen/) will become a standard include on every website I do from now on though, very impressed...